1907 Punjab unrest: Colonisation Bill

 The Colonisation Bill was passed in 1906.
-The Punjab Land Alienation Act, 1900 had already caused a feeling of discontent among the elite urban classes, and the Colonisation Bill provided for transfer of property of a person after his death to the government if he had no heirs.
+The Punjab Land Alienation Act, 1900 had already caused discontent among the elite urban classes, and the Colonisation Bill provided for the transfer of property of a person after he died the government if he had no heirs.
 The Government could sell the property to any public or private developer.
-This was completely against the social conditions prevailing in the region and hence it was rejected by all the sides.
+This was completely against the social conditions prevailing in the region and hence was rejected by all sides.

 Agitation

-The agitation against these measures of the Government was led by Ajit Singh, Uncle of Shaheed Bhagat Singh, he called for "extreme measures".
+The agitation against these measures of the Government was led by Ajit Singh, Uncle of Shaheed Bhagat Singh, who called for "extreme measures".
 The first of the protests was organised in the Chenab Colony, which was supposed to be the most affected by this bill.
 The first protest saw various organisations submitting memoranda to the government to redress their grievances, but the government failed to pay any heed to these documents.
 This agitation was followed by a protest at Lyallpur.
-These agitations led to the formation of secret societies like Anjuman-i- Muhibhan-i- Watan, the founder of which was Ajit Singh, a Jat Sikh who was believed to have the backing of Lajpat Rai.This period also saw protest by the working class in railways of Rawalpindi.
+These agitations led to the formation of secret societies like Anjuman-i- Muhibhan-i- Watan, the founder of which was Ajit Singh, a Jat Sikh who was believed to have the backing of Lajpat Rai.
+This period also saw protests by the working class in the railways of Rawalpindi.
 This period saw mass agitations which finally ended in the deportation of Ajit Singh.

 British Indian Army Mutiny

-In 1907, two years after the 1905 Partition of Bengal, British Indian Army soldiers in the 6th Jat Light Infantry and 10th Jats mutinied and sided with Bengali revolutionaries to takeover the government treasury.
-Their revolt was suppressed by the colonial government and several mutineers were sentenced to prison.
+In 1907, two years after the 1905 Partition of Bengal, British Indian Army soldiers in the 6th Jat Light Infantry and 10th Jats mutinied and sided with Bengali revolutionaries to take over the government treasury.
+The colonial government suppressed their revolt and several mutineers were sentenced to prison.